aurbor/create-gpo-from-template/README.md

 # Create-GPO-From-Template
-> Backup and Create GPO for distribution
+> Backup and Create GPO for easy distribution across multiple domain controllers across multiple forests.
+Replicate a single GPO across multiple customers if you're an MSP.

 These two scripts are used to Export an existing GPO, and then create the same GPO on a destination domain controller.